 Application of Zones

-Where ASEPs utilise common sections of NTS infrastructure and consequently are deemed to be ‘interactive’ in terms of utilising network capability National Grid will group the ASEPs into zones.
+Where ASEPs utilise common sections of NTS infrastructure and consequently are deemed to be ‘interactive’ in terms of utilising network capability National Gas Transmission will group the ASEPs into zones.
 Zones shall be used for the identification of potential donor ASEPs due to their interactivity with the recipient ASEP.
 For all other aspects of this methodology the use of zones is not a mandatory requirement.

 The zones and the ASEPs that are included in each are provided as Appendix 1 to this Statement.
-Prior to each retainer window National Grid will publish any revisions to the zones.
+Prior to each retainer window National Gas Transmission will publish any revisions to the zones.
 Appendix 1 also identifies the Potential Substitutable Capacity for each ASEP.

 Recipient ASEP Order

-Where the QSEC auction and/or any PARCAs or IP PARCAs results in National Grid identifying the need to release Incremental Obligated Entry Capacity at more than one ASEP and they share the same potential donor ASEPs, analysis of substitution opportunities will be undertaken according to a ranking of recipient and donor ASEP pairings by their exchange rate for the first tranche of Incremental Obligated Entry Capacity identified (see paragraphs 63 to 71).
+Where the QSEC auction and/or any PARCAs or IP PARCAs results in National Gas Transmission identifying the need to release Incremental Obligated Entry Capacity at more than one ASEP and they share the same potential donor ASEPs, analysis of substitution opportunities will be undertaken according to a ranking of recipient and donor ASEP pairings by their exchange rate for the first tranche of Incremental Obligated Entry Capacity identified (see paragraphs 63 to 71).

 The substitution analysis will be assessed in accordance with the physical capability of the recipient ASEP local infrastructure.
 For example, where physical limits exist on the maximum flows that may be achieved from an entry point, no substitution that could take flows above this physical maximum will be allowed.
 This would also include the provision of a connecting pipeline from a new system entry point to the existing NTS.